 Do you own more than one tax-deferred account?
 You may have two different RMDs, one based on all of your IRA plans and one for all of your Defined Contribution Plans (401(k)s, 403(b)s, 457s, etc.).
 Each of these RMDs is calculated based on the collective value of all accounts of that type.
 While you must use money from IRAs for your IRA RMD and Defined Contribution Plan money for your Defined Contribution plan RMD, there's no required minimum from a particular account.
 To clarify, you can’t count money withdrawn from a 401(k) towards the RMD calculated for your IRAs or vice versa; but, if you have both a 403(b) and a 401(k), you could take your entire RMD from just one regardless of the individual RMD amounts required for each account.

 You may also be surprised to learn that your required minimum distributions can outlive you.
 If you either pass on a tax-deferred retirement account or are the beneficiary of one, the original RMDs may still apply.
-In general, the beneficiaries of tax-deferred accounts have three options.
+In general, if you are a beneficiary of a tax-deferred account and the owner's spouse, you have three options:

 If you're planning to use your RMDs to fund your basic living expenses, the choice is rather simple.
 You or your account custodian sells off assets (or withdraws dividend/interest payments) in an amount sufficient to cover the required minimum distribution(s), calculates the amount to be paid in taxes, and disburses the remainder to you.
 This can be done on a periodic basis, or it can be done once annually.
 However, if you do not need the proceeds for living expenses, you have several options.